transition-zero/tz-client/README.md

 **API Reference**: <a href="https://api.feo.transitionzero.org/latest/docs" target="_blank">https://api.feo.transitionzero.org/latest/docs</a>

-**Future Energy Outlook**: <a href="https://feo.transitionzero.org" target="_blank">https://feo.transitionzero.org</a>
+**Model Builder**: <a href="https://feo.transitionzero.org" target="_blank">https://feo.transitionzero.org</a>

 ---

-The _Future Energy Outlook_ (FEO) is TransitionZero's open-access energy transition research platform.
+TransitionZero is building an open-access energy transition research platform.
-This Python Client gives programmatic access to all the functionality of the FEO platform:
+This Python Client gives programmatic access to all the functionality of the TransitionZero platform:

 * **Open Data**: Asset-level and historical data free to access, forever.
 * **No-barriers Systems Modelling**: Begin asking your energy transition research questions with a simple UI or a few lines of code.